tpchayawat/mtc-project/README.md

 and MAKE SURE that you've already installed all of these

 ### Second - Setup Web Interface
-[For XAMPP]
-1. Create "mtc-project" folder into directory "c:/xampp/htdocs" (for XAMPP)
+1. Create "mtc-project" folder into directory "c:/xampp/htdocs" (for XAMPP only)
 2. Download zip form github, then unzip into "mtc-project" directory
 3. Move folder "assets" and all file in "web-interface" to "mtc-project" folder